ericapinkham/InsightCodingChallenge/README.md

 length, we add them to a list of blocked hosts along with a timestamp.

 Each second, we clear any expired failed login attempts or blocked hosts.

+### Feature 5
+For the heck of it, I included daily active hosts.
+The number of hosts who successfully logged in for each day in the input log.
+While activity and and engagement can be tracked in a number of ways, a total number of distinct hosts who logged in (successfully) can be an interesting metric.